Straight to the Point

 The air fryer baskets either had inserts that locked into the base via their handles or perforated shelves that sat at the bottom of the baskets.
 If the former, the handle and basket had to feel secure (no wobbling!); if the latter, the inserts had to have larger silicone bumpers so that they didn’t slide out of the basket when tilted.

-It's also worth saying that while most air fryer manufacturers tell you to run a test cooking cycle or two before cooking to, in part, burn off anything leftover from the manufacturing process, a couple of the air fryers I tested continued to emit a slight burning, plastic smell when cooking.
-I do not recommend these.
+It's also worth noting that while most air fryer manufacturers tell you to run a test cooking cycle or two before cooking to, in part, burn off anything leftover from the manufacturing process, a couple of the air fryers we tested continued to emit a slight burning plastic smell when cooking.
+We do not recommend these.

-All of the air fryers were fine to clean.
+All of the air fryers were easy to clean.
 While some were dishwasher-safe (per the manufacturer’s guidelines), you should hand-wash anything nonstick, as the high temperatures of the dishwasher will break down the coating faster.
 Some of the models (Cosori, Dash, GoWise) had a plastic slider covering the basket release button on the handle.
 This cover trapped water, but it wasn’t too troublesome.
-For a more in-depth look at how to clean an air fryer, head here.

 The answer to this depends on four things: features, capacity, space, and price.
 Thanks to their compact cooking chambers, powerful fans, and perforated baskets, air fryers excel at cooking food in a short amount of time with little to no preheating.
 However, they're also only suitable for four-ish servings, or else you run into crowding issues (and subpar results).
-Even my top air fryer from Instant (which says it serves four to six) would have a tough time fitting six, 6-ounce portions of salmon or enough pounds of fries to feed a hungry crowd.
+Even our top air fryer from Instant (which says it serves four to six) would have a tough time fitting six, six-ounce portions of salmon or enough pounds of fries to feed a hungry crowd.
 Space-wise, they are, of course, another electric appliance to store.
-However, air fryers are relatively inexpensive (several of my favorites are less than $130).
+However, air fryers are relatively inexpensive (several of our favorites are around $100).

-In summary: if you're cooking for four people or less, have the storage space, and don't want to spend a ton, stick with a standard air fryer.
-If you frequently cook for a crowd, have the countertop space, and are looking for a do-it-all appliance, go with an air fryer toaster oven.
+In summary: If you're cooking for four people or fewer, have the storage space, and don't want to spend a ton, stick with a standard air fryer.
+If you frequently cook for a crowd, have the countertop for it, and are looking for a do-it-all appliance, go with an air fryer toaster oven.

 The Criteria: What to Look for in an Air Fryer